No longer accepting new enrollments.

 The Graphic Design curriculum at The Creative Circus prepares students by providing design principles and creative methods for solving real business problems.

 We begin with foundation level courses in design, typography, color theory, and of course the computer skills that are required these days.
 Later, students learn how to determine a visual voice and an appropriate form – print collateral, stationery system, posters, catalog, publication, packaging, signage, websites, apps, games, digital signage, motion graphics, you name it– whatever medium is for best connecting a brand to its audience.

 Because most classes are taught by working professionals, student work is judged by professionally rigorous standards of success regarding deadlines, budgets, aesthetics, and concepts.

-Here’s a small sample of the classes you’ll take as a Designer.
+Here’s a small sample of the classes you’ll take as a Graphic Design student at the Creative Circus.

 Techniques address the daily necessity for original thinking, facing the blank page, creative diversity, productivity and overcoming rejection.